FRIDAY 13-9-24

 Then it was another wander around the shops before visiting the castle.
 I think maybe that's why I thought Tamworth might be worth a visit, as we had a very interesting two-hour look around it with all its exhibits.

-The grand finale of our trip in to town, having noticed the 'No Overnight Parking' sign in our car park was to visit the council office based in the theatre and get not permission, because their policy was no overnight parking, but the wink that they wouldn't be bothering us.
-That was a great help because otherwise we'd have had to set off towards Shrewsbury this evening in the hope of finding somewhere to lay our heads on the way.
+The grand finale of our trip in to town, having noticed the 'No Overnight Parking' sign in our car park was to visit the council office based in the theatre and try to get permission, their policy was no overnight parking, but the wink that they wouldn't be bothering us was a great help because otherwise we'd have had to set off towards Shrewsbury this evening in the hope of finding somewhere to lay our heads on the way.

 On our arrival back home we put the hot air central heating on and turned the small bathroom in to a drying room.
 We now hope we can dry off the few bits that got wet before bedtime.